apache/trafficserver/doc/reference/configuration/records.config.en.rst

    installation prefix.
 The ``$TS_ROOT`` environment variable can be used alter the installation prefix at run time.

-.. ts:cv:: CONFIG proxy.config.alarm_email STRING
-   :reloadable:

-   The email address to which Traffic Server sends alarm messages.

-During a custom Traffic Server installation, you can specify the email address;
-otherwise, Traffic Server uses the Traffic Server user account name as the default value for this variable.

 .. ts:cv:: CONFIG proxy.config.syslog_facility STRING LOG_DAEMON

    The facility used to record system log files.
 Refer to :ref:`understanding-traffic-server-log-files`.